-- Establishes a seamless connection between San Joaquins Service and CHSRA’s Merced-Bakersfield EOS service in Merced
+- Integrates and creates a seamless connection between the San Joaquins service and the Merced-Bakersfield HSR Early Operating Segment and future Phase I HSR service in Merced

 Additional Information and Project Documents

-The Project is located entirely within Merced County.
-A portion of the Project is located within the city limits of the City of Merced.
-The new track for the MITC Project would run from the BNSF Corridor just north of where it crosses Snelling Highway (SR 59) to the north, to a station platform at the proposed rail hub station located between R Street and O Street in downtown Merced to the south.
+The Project is located entirely within Merced County and almost entirely within the city limits of Merced.
+A small portion of the Project near Ashby Road and Miles Court is outside the city limits of Merced.
+The new track for the Project would run from the BNSF corridor just north of where it crosses Snelling Highway (SR 59) to the north to a station platform at the proposed integrated station located between R and O Streets in downtown Merced to the south.